2013 BMW 3-Series Hybrid

 The ActiveHybrid 3 comes with leatherette upholstery and eight-way power front seats.
 Leather upholstery, heated front seats, heated rear seats and a heated steering wheel are optional.
 Test drivers haven’t commented on the ActiveHybrid 3’s seats yet, however, they’re the same as those found in the gas-only 3-Series.
 When the 3-Series was redesigned for 2012, reviewers noted that its interior was more spacious than the outgoing 2011 model, and that back-seat passenger space was quite good for the class.
 Those positive attributes should carry over, since the ActiveHybrid 3’s interior is so similar.

-The 2013 BMW ActiveHybrid 3 comes with standard features that include a moonroof, automatic climate control, rain-sensing windshield wipers, a universal garage door opener and BMW’s iDrive system, which includes an 8.8-inch display, Bluetooth phone connectivity and a stereo with HD Radio, an auxiliary input and a USB port.
-Features like lane departure warning and blind spot monitoring systems, parking sensors, a backup camera, navigation, a head-up display, an upgraded stereo and satellite radio are available either in packages or as standalone options.
+The 2013 BMW ActiveHybrid 3 comes with standard features that include a moonroof, automatic climate control, rain-sensing windshield wipers, a universal garage door opener and BMW’s iDrive system, which includes an 8.8-inch display, Bluetooth phone connectivity and a stereo with HD Radio, an auxiliary audio input and a USB port.
+Features like lane departure warning, blind spot monitoring, parking sensors, a backup camera, navigation, a head-up display, an upgraded stereo and satellite radio are available either in packages or as standalone options.